 You can use Eurostar with a €30 passholder fare

-Since 2017, Interrail passes cover Eurostar trains between London and Paris, Brussels, Lille or Calais for a fixed price of €30 in standard class if you have a 2nd class pass or €38 in standard premier if you have a 1st class pass.
+Since 2017, Interrail passes cover Eurostar trains between London and Paris, Brussels, Lille or Calais for a fixed price of €30 in standard class if you have a 2nd class pass or €38 in standard premier if you have a 1st class pass, a little more from London to Rotterdam or Amsterdam.

 I recommend checking Eurostar availability before buying a pass, if using Eurostar is mission-critical.
 I explain how to do that here.